-Relevant information for an investment company
+Relevant information

 A year ago you bought shares in an investment company.
 The investment company in turn buys, holds and sells shares of business enterprises.
 You want to use the financial statements of the investment company to assess its performance over the past year.